 World-Class Institute for Data and Decision Analytics Established at CUHK-Shenzhen

 On July 20th, The Chinese University of Hong Kong, Shenzhen("University") held a press conference to announce the establishment of the Institute for Data and Decision Analytics ("Institute"), CUHK-Shenzhen.
 Two world-renowned scholars Professor Jim Dai and Professor Zhang Yin will serve as Co-Directors of the Institute.
-The Institute is committed to providing world-class education and state-of-the-art data and decision analytics research, and will work closely with the School of Management and Economics (“SME”) for teaching and research.
+The Institute is committed to providing world-class education and state-of-the-art data and decision analytics research, and will work closely with the School of Science and Engineering ("SSE") and the School of Management and Economics ("SME") for teaching and research.

 Speech by President Xu Yangsheng